smit2615/PaylocityCodingChallenge/README.md

 # Paylocity Coding Challenge
-This is a sample web application made for the Pyalocity coding challenge.
+This is a sample web application made for the Paylocity coding challenge.
 The application allows employers to input their employees along with their dependents to get a preview of the annual costs of each employee after benefit deductions.

 This application makes these assumptions: